gmcauliffe/meteor-project/README.md

 ### Getting Started

-1. Clone this repository.
+1. Fork and clone this repository.
-2. Install dependencies using the `npm install` command.
+2. Install dependencies using the `meteor npm install` command.
-3. Start the web server using the `npm start` command.
+3. Start the web server using the `meteor` command.
 The app will be served at <http://localhost:3000/>.
 4. Go to <http://localhost:3000/> in your browser.